 The village of Monteleone grew organically around the castle in the era of the great noble families.
 Its exact origins are uncertain, although we do know that around the year 1000, the castle was owned by the church of Ravenna, which was vying for supremacy with Rimini.

-The castle was sold to its current owners, the Counts of Volpe, and is no longer open to the public.
+The castle was sold to its current owners, the Counts of Volpe, in 1960 (currently the castle is not open to the public).